keivanipchihagh/kucoin-websocket/README.md

 # kucoin-websocket
 Multi-threaded KuCoin WebSocket with self-management mechanisms to ensure stable streaming at all times.
+More control and abstraction that the native [kucoin-python-sdk](https://github.com/Kucoin/kucoin-python-sdk).
+> **Note**
+> This package is still under development and might not contain the full functionality described under [KuCoin documentation](https://docs.kucoin.com/#websocket-feed)!

 ## Features
 ### Subscription Strategy